“’ Therefore, to you who believe, He is precious; but to those who are disobedient,

 He is precious

 Jesus is of inestimable value to Christians because he is in the plan of God from eternity.
 He is worthy of all value to Christians.
 Jesus holds dignity and glory in his nature both to God and to Christians.
 Jesus is precious because he is elect to God.

 It is a contraction to true Christianity to be indifferent to Jesus.
-Jesus must be more precious than our wife, husband, son or daughter.
+Jesus must be more precious than our wife, husband, son, or daughter.
 He is precious to us because God identifies us with him in his own eyes.
 God identifies Jesus’ worth with us by his work on the cross.
 This is why he is precious to us.

 Those who come to the Savior experience his “graciousness” (2:3).
 When we come to Christ we experience his grace.
 Then we found that he was not only gracious but he was precious.
 He becomes increasingly precious the longer we know him.
 Jesus gets better the older we get if all things are equal.
-Everything else dims, decays and degenerates.
+Everything else dims, decays, and degenerates.
 Jesus looms larger in value to us as time goes on.

 Jesus is precious to those who truly know him.

-The child of God close to death realizes the preciousness of the Lord Jesus.
+The child of God, close to death realizes the preciousness of the Lord Jesus.
 The best is yet ahead for him.
 The worst is yet ahead for those who do not know Jesus.
 They do not know what we mean when we talk about the preciousness of the Lord Jesus.

 Jesus is precious in the same way our faith is precious (1:7,8).
-What would you put as the completion to this statement: “I love the Lord because…” What would you put there?
+What would you put as the completion of this statement: “I love the Lord because…” What would you put there?
 Everything we have in time or eternity has been donated by the Lord Jesus.
 He becomes increasingly precious the more we come to understand this (Gal 6:14).